EuropaYuki/GhostArmorMod/README.md

 5. The built file is in the `GhostArmorMod/build/libs` folder.
    Place the file into your Minecraft `mods` folder and enjoy the mod!

+## Known Issues
+There are no known bugs at the moment, but if you find any, we apologize.
+Please use it at your own risk.